Research history of Anoplotherium: Other Eocene artiodactyls

 The taxonomic status of Anoplotherium in the 19th century was complicated by misattributions of other artiodactyl or perissodactyl fossils similar to it that were later found to belong to different genera.
-In 1822, Cuvier erected five additional species of Anoplotherium: A. gracile, A. murinum, A. obliquum, A. leporinum, and A. secundaria.
+In 1822, Cuvier recognized five total species of Anoplotherium besides A. commune: A. gracile (emended from A. medium), A. murinum (emended from A. minimum), A. obliquum, A. leporinum (emended from A. minus), and A. secundaria.
 For the first species, he noticed differences in the dentition of the molars and introduced the subgenus name Xiphodon while in the second to fourth he erected another subgenus named Dichobune based on its small size comparable to a hare.
 By 1848, however, Auguste Pomel promoted the two subgenera to genus ranks, making them distinct from Anoplotherium.
-In addition, he also erected the genus Amphimeryx for the species A. murinus and A. obliquus.This was followed immediately by subsequent palaeontologists such as Paul Gervais.
+In addition, he also erected the genus Amphimeryx for the species A. murinus and A. obliquus.
+This was followed immediately by subsequent palaeontologists such as Paul Gervais.
 Additionally, by 1885, A. minus as originally erected by Cuvier was listed by Richard Lydekker as a synonym of D. leporina.
-In 1904, Swiss palaeontologist Hans Georg Stehlin tentatively reclassified "A." obliquum to Haplomeryx.
+In 1910, Swiss palaeontologist Hans Georg Stehlin tentatively reclassified "A." obliquum to Haplomeryx.